IowaDave/Slow-That-Uno-Down/README.md

 Take the '328 off the Arduino and run it at 1 MHz.
 Now the battery could last 83 days.

-Slowing the System Clock is an easy trick that addresses a difficult problem: how to run an "Arduino" project for a long time on batteries.
+Slowing the System Clock is an easy way to address a difficult problem: how to run an "Arduino" project for a long time on batteries.

 ## Disadvantages

 The Serial modules, SPI, TWI (I2C) and USART, communicate by sending and receiving pulses at timed intervals.
 The intervals are determined with reference to the System Clock.

-Holding all else equal, a slower system clock speed may constrain the speed of data transmission with all three of these modules.
+Holding all else equal, a slower System Clock speed may constrain the speed of data transmission with all three of these modules.

-The table below lists the maximum useful speeds for the three Serial modules when the System Clock speed is 1 MHz.
-The value given for TWI was calculated from the datasheet then verified with an oscilloscope.
+The table below lists what I believe are maximum useful speeds for the three Serial modules when the System Clock speed is 1 MHz.
+The value given for TWI was calculated per the datasheet then verified with an oscilloscope.

 | Module | Max Speed | Remarks |
 | === | === | === |